383Project/app-technical-test/README.md

 You should complete this test yourself and shouldn't outsource any of the work.

 ## Technical
 We primarily use React Native for our all based system.
 We are also looking out for libraries such as Redux, React Navigation and the Expo framework.
+But feel free to use which ever tools you feel fit the needs of the task.

 ## The Task